Mexico Invest Free shortlist

 Use this before initiating any transfer:

-If you believe you have already wired to a fraudulent account
+What should buyers verify on if you believe you have already wired to a fraudul?

 Time is critical.
 The first hours after a fraudulent wire determine whether recovery is possible.